-Five samples of gamefish from a nearby Reference Pond.

-- Three mudflat soil/sediment samples from Koppers Pond.
+- Five samples of gamefish from a nearby Reference Pond. - Three mudflat soil/sediment samples from Koppers Pond.
 These were collected to supplement the limited mudflat data collected during the 2008 field program. - A composite sediment sample from the Reference Pond and five additional sediment samples from the Koppers Pond for benthic toxicity testing.

 The objective of the sediment collections was to support the evaluation of benthic organisms, and therefore the Koppers Pond sediment results are not included in the BHHRA.
-The Koppers Pond mudflat soil/sediment and the Reference Pond gamefish sample results are included in the BHHRA.
+Similarly, the Reference Pond sediment and gamefish samples were collected to support the sBERA and are not included in the BHHRA.
+The additional Koppers Pond mudflat soil/sediment samples collected in 2010 are included in the BHHRA.